Parque del Oeste

 On the fringes of the park on Paseo del Pintor Rosales are a string of pleasant terrace bars while within the park are shady walks, a stream and a delightful rose garden.

-The most famous landmark in the park is the Templo de Debod, an Egyptian temple transported and rebuilt from its original location as a mark of gratitude for Spain's help with the construction of the Aswan Dam.
+The most famous landmark in the park is the Templo de Debod, an Egyptian temple dedicated to the gods Amon and Isis, was transported and rebuilt from its original location as a mark of gratitude for Spain's help with the preservation work resulting from the construction of the Aswan Dam.

 Templo de Debod.